 Many IT resource managers and companies find that their organizations are more nimble, agile, and effective when teams can acquire and control their SaaS applications directly.

-How Do Enterprises Build a SaaS Management Strategy?
+How to Build a SaaS Management Strategy

-Enterprise SaaS management strategies focus on SaaS discovery, IT collaboration, and the SaaS application lifecycle.
+Enterprise SaaS Management strategies focus on SaaS discovery, IT collaboration, and the SaaS application lifecycle.